US Sports – MLB, NHL & NBA sports tips

 The oldest professional ice hockey team in the USA, the Boston Bruins, joined in 1924 with teams like the Chicago Black Hawks, Detroit Red Wings and New York Rangers coming on board two years later.

-The ice hockey conferences are split into Atlantic, Northeast, Southeast (Eastern) and Central, Northwest and Pacific (Western)… 5 teams in a division, 15 in each conference.
+The ice hockey conferences are split into Atlantic, Metropolitan, Central and Pacific… 8 teams in each division (with just 7 in Central).

 The ice hockey play-offs now feature 8 teams from each conference.
 Through a knockout competition these post season qualifiers play down to a final two teams… who then compete in a best-of-seven final for the Stanley Cup.